SwingGuy1024/Blog/Bad Uses of Optional.md

     somethingElse.setSomeProperty(result, authenticationResult.getSomeProperty());
     somethingElse.setResultDuration(result, authenticationResult.getLockoutDuration().get());

 The second line threw a NullPointerException.
 Why?
 We know that authenticationResult isn't null, because that would have thrown an exception on the first line.
 So is it because the returned Optional<Integer> is empty?
 Or does `getLockoutDuration` return null?
 My IDE issues a warning for the call to `get()`, saying *'Optional.get()' without 'isPresent()' check*.
 But that's not the problem, because an empty `Optional.get()` will throw a `NoSuchElementException`, rather than a `NullPointerException`.
-So it's clear that the problem is that the call to `getLockoutDuration()` is returning null.
+So it's clear that the problem is that the `Optional<Integer>` returned by `getLockoutDuration()` is itself null.

 The problem is in the implementation of the lockoutDuration property.
 They never initialize the value, so the Optional object doesn't hold a null value, it's actually null.

 When the class member is an Optional instance, it's just as likely to be null as any other object.
 So if the developer was using Optional to avoid a `NullPointerException`, it didn't work.
 (Of course, Optional wasn't written to solve this problem, and as this example illustrates, it doesn't.)

-(The possibility of a the getter returning null should have been caught by unit tests.
+(By the way, the possibility of the getter returning null should have been caught by unit tests.
 Your unit tests should always test for proper behavior when given bad input.
 Proper behavior for bad input usually means throwing an exception, so these are easy tests to write.)

 The Optional<lockoutDuration> property may be null because the class member was left uninitialized.
 If you're going to  wrap member values inside Optionals, it's wise to always initialize them.
 But you should also take care that the setter doesn't set them to null.